 We SUPPORT each other:

 Support means taking an interest in people’s lives, goals, projects, relationships, career and being there for them through life’s ups and downs.
 Support means sticking around, even when it’s inconvenient, even when it’s not about you; actually, especially then.
 Support means getting on board with stuff, listening in order to understand more than for the sake of responding.
-Support means setting aside
+Support means setting aside judgements and agendas.

 We SERVE each other: